-- AD: Stemedica Cell Technologies’ protocol STEM105-M-AD: A phase 2A, multi-center, randomized, single-blind, placebo-controlled, crossover study to assess the safety, tolerability, and preliminary efficacy of a single intravenous dose of allogeneic human mesenchymal stem cells to subjects with mild to moderate dementia due to Alzheimer’s disease.
+- Alzheimer’s disease (AD): Stemedica Cell Technologies’ protocol STEM105-M-AD: A phase 2A, multi-center, randomized, single-blind, placebo-controlled, crossover study to assess the safety, tolerability, and preliminary efficacy of a single intravenous dose of allogeneic human mesenchymal stem cells to subjects with mild to moderate dementia due to Alzheimer’s disease.
 Download pdf flyer

-- AD: Novel approaches to diagnosing Alzheimer’s disease & predicting progression
+- AD: Novel approaches to diagnosing & predicting progression through big data:

 - STROKE: John Wayne Cancer Institute’s JWCI-18-0701: Expanded access treatment protocol of a single intravenous dose of allogeneic mesenchymal bone marrow cells for subjects with neurologic disorders